 Summer Research Program

-We currently support several dozen research students each summer, funded mainly by the biology department’s grant from the Howard Hughes Medical Institute.
-Other funding sources can include the Merck/AAAS Undergraduate Science Research Program, Harvey Mudd’s Center for Environmental Studies, individual faculty research grants and three endowed departmental funds—the Emily H. Mudd, Munzer and William K. Purves summer research fellowships.
+We support research students each summer from a variety of external and internal funds.
+Funding sources can include the Merck/AAAS Undergraduate Science Research Program, Harvey Mudd’s Center for Environmental Studies, individual faculty research grants and three endowed departmental funds—the Emily H. Mudd, Munzer and William K. Purves summer research fellowships.
 Students sometimes continue their summer projects for their senior research.

 Faculty Research Interests